 The entire supply chain, including your organization, may suffer from malicious insiders — employees purposefully seeking to compromise your critical data and systems.

-In a supply chain, your third parties might also be a source of insider threats, as they have access to your network and data.
+In a supply chain, your third parties might also be a source of insider threats, as they have access to your networks and data.

-According to Gartner, malicious insiders may cause damage in the following ways:
+According to Gartner, malicious insiders — both your employees and vendors — may cause damage in the following ways:

 Data theft.
 Malicious insiders might steal valuable data like intellectual property or information on your finances, clients, and marketing strategies.
 Your competitors, for example, can use your employees or supply chain members to perform industrial espionage.